souravlayek/Second-Brain-Helper-AI/README.md

 # 🧠 SecondBrain

-SecondBrain is an AI-powered productivity assistant designed to capture, organize, and retrieve your thoughts, tasks, and knowledge effortlessly.
-Inspired by the concept of a second brain, this tool helps you stay organized, make decisions faster, and never lose a valuable idea again.
+SecondBrain is an AI-powered knowledge assistant that connects to your personal knowledge hub—including your Obsidian vault (hosted on MinIO) and Raindrop bookmarks—and allows you to query it using natural language.
+It turns your saved notes and bookmarks into a searchable, private, AI-powered second brain.

 ---